wso2/docs-is/en/includes/deploy/security/encrypt-passwords-with-cipher-tool.md

 {% endif %}

 ## Use encrypted passwords

-Once you have [encrypted passwords](#encrypt-passwords), you can use them in the relevant configuration files.
+Once you have [encrypted passwords](#encrypt-passwords), you can use them in the relevant configuration files as follows:

 ### In deployment.toml

-You can add the encrypted password to the relevant sections in the `deployment.toml` file by using a placeholder: `$secret{alias}`.
+You can add the encrypted password to the relevant sections in the `deployment.toml` file by using the `$secret{alias}` format as shown below:

 !!! note
-    You can also replace your passwords by referring to values passed by environment variables and system properties.
+    You may pass passwords as environment variables and system properties instead of directly setting the values.
 See [Set Passwords using Environment Variables/System Properties]({{base_path}}/deploy/security/set-passwords-using-environment-variables-or-system-properties)

 ```toml
 [super_admin]